annagitel/ServiceMonitor/README.md

 supported on Windows & Linux

 The monitor has two modes:
-1. Monitor - automatic mode that will sample all the processes every X time you pick and will write it to a log file named serviceList.txt, and all the changes will be writen to Status_Log.txt
+1. Monitor - automatic mode that will sample all the processes every X time you pick , will write it to a log file named serviceList.txt, and all the changes will be writen to Status_Log.txt

 2. manual - you will be asked to enter 2 time samples, the program will return all the process changes between the two samples